-Like an episode from the fictional TV show the Sopranos, the pair began referring to cash bribes as “pasta” or “fettucine.”
+Like an episode from the fictional TV show the Sopranos, the pair began referring to cash bribes as “pasta” or “fettuccine.”
 Esformes got so worried about being recorded that he would make Delgado meet in a pool so as to short circuit any wiretap device.

-One of his minions testified that he was given a “no show” job.
+Another one of his minions testified that he was given a “no show” job.
 The “paychecks” he received for his “job” were used in part to pay cash bribes when necessary.